A virtual element approximation for the modified transmission eigenvalues for natural materials: Numerical Experiments

-{\bf Example 3} We compute the first four approximate eigenvalues of \eqref{a2.3} on $\Omega_C$ using the VEM with degrees \(l=1\) and \(l=2\).
-The mesh generation we employed is shown in Figure \ref{fig:2} $(a)$ and $(b)$.
-For the $(a)$-type mesh, we solve the problem \eqref{a2.3} using VEM to obtain the first four approximate eigenvalues, which are listed in Table \ref{tab4}.
-The error curves for \(l=1\) are plotted in Figure \ref{fig:9}.
-From Table \ref{tab4}, we observe that all four approximate eigenvalues gradually decrease when \(l=2\).
-Figure \ref{fig:9} also indicates that our method achieves optimal convergence order.
-For the $(b)$-type mesh, we utilize both VEM and FEM to compute the first four approximate eigenvalues of \eqref{a2.3}.
-The results are presented in Table \ref{tab5}.
-From Table \ref{tab5}, we see that when using \(l=1\), the degrees of freedom and the accuracy of the approximate eigenvalues for both VEM and FEM are essentially the same.
-However, when using \(l=2\), due to the local degrees of freedom \((Dof_3)\) in VEM, it is evident that VEM has more degrees of freedom compared to FEM.
-Combining the observations from Figures \ref{fig:3} to \ref{fig:5} and Table \ref{tab5}, we find that VEM has an advantage over FEM when handling irregular meshes, but for regular triangular partitions, higher-order VEM does not have a significant advantage over the FEM.
+{\bf Example 3:} We compute the first four approximate eigenvalues of \eqref{a2.3} on $\Omega_C$ using the VEM degrees $l=1$ and $l=2$.
+The mesh generation we employed is shown in Fig.~\ref{fig:2} $(a)$ and $(b)$.
+The error curves are plotted in Fig.~\ref{fig:9} and~\ref{fig:10}.
+To achieve this, and also to reduce geometric errors during the uniform refinement process, we uniformly adjust any newly generated boundary nodes that are not on the circle so that they lie exactly on the circle's boundary.
+The reference values are selected using the same method as in Example 1.
+Additionally, for the $(b)$-type mesh, we compute the first four approximate eigenvalues of \eqref{a2.3} using both VEM and FEM, with the numerical results presented in Table \ref{tab5}.
+For $l=1$, Fig.~\ref{fig:9} indicates that our method achieves optimal convergence order.
+For $l=2$, it can be observed from Fig.~\ref{fig:10} that the geometric error plays a non-negligible role.
+From Table \ref{tab5}, we see that when using $l=1$, the degrees of freedom and the accuracy of the approximate eigenvalues for both VEM and FEM are essentially the same.
+However, when using $l=2$, due to the local degrees of freedom $(Dof_3)$ in VEM, it is evident that VEM has more degrees of freedom compared to FEM.
+Combining the observations from Figs.~\ref{fig:3} to~\ref{fig:5} and Table \ref{tab5}, we find that VEM has an advantage over FEM when handling irregular meshes, but for regular triangular partitions, higher-order VEM does not have a significant advantage over the FEM.
 Nevertheless, on finer meshes, both VEM and FEM achieve at least 5 to 6 digits of accuracy in their approximations.